eaasi/user-handbook/source/resources/glossary.rst

       :term:`Software` may be labelled an Operating System if it contains bootable or installable system software (i.e. that Software can run or install a stand-alone :term:`environment`).

+  Organization
+      Since v2010.10, user accounts in an EaaSI :term:`nodes<node>` can be arranged into arbitrary groups referred to as "organizations".
+(Allowing, e.g. for a consortial :term:`node host` to manage one EaaSI node for multiple distinct real-world institutions/organizations). :term:`Admin`-level users can only see and control other user accounts within their organizations as configured by the node host.

   Resource
-      A resource refers broadly to a usable entity in EaaSI: an :term:`environment`, :term:`software`, :term:`content`, or a :term:`computer image`.
+      A resource refers broadly to a usable entity in EaaSI: an :term:`environment`, :term:`software`, or :term:`content`.
       It is the combination of an :term:`object` and any metadata necessary to render that object.

   Software